Giakoumidis/Collaboration---Competition/README.md

 ### Getting Started

 #### Setup the environment
 1. Follow steps 1, 3 and 4 in the instructions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up your Python environment.
-By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages required for this project.
+By following these instructions, you will install PyTorch, the ML-Agents toolkit, and a few more Python packages that are required for this project.

 2. Clone this repository.